zzm634/typeorm-no-arp/README.md

 ### Loading all entities from the directory

 Later, when we create more entities we need to add them to the entities in our configuration.
-This is not very convenient, so instead we can set up the whole directory, from where all entities will be connected and used in our connection:
+This is not very convenient, so instead, we can set up the whole directory, from where all entities will be connected and used in our connection:

 ```typescript
 import { createConnection } from "typeorm";